 There are numerous reports available for users, managers and system administrators.
 The PBX proactively sends emails and SMS messages when important events are happening; for example, when a new voicemail arrives or a call is missed.
 Call reports can be sent daily, weekly or monthly.
 There are several ways to push call data records to external services for further processing.

-Our team wants to make it so your organization is using the world's best cloud PBX.
+Our team wants to make it so your organization is using the world's best communications solution.